How to Complete a 2x2 Risk Prioritization Matrix the Right Way

 Go Fast!

+Don’t place sticky notes one by one with long explanations of why they should be in each quadrant.
+Use your instincts.
+Put the notes down fast and sort them out later.
 Doing this should prevent everyone trying to put their sticky notes in the “top right” quadrant (or wherever your most critical quadrant is), which can lead to hours of arguing over them one at a time.
 Even better, it helps sidestep that awkward moment when the last person feels like they are being redundant after everyone else already put their ideas down.

 Think Binary, Not Analog

 It’s not necessary to make sure every sticky note within a quadrant is exactly positioned in some sort of complex cloud relative to the sticky notes that surround it.
 Limit your decision-making to yes/no answers.
+Should I move this sticky to another quadrant?
+Is Sticky A more important than Sticky B?
+Is Sticky C harder to accomplish than Sticky D?
+The quadrants with sticky notes to be put on it Make sure no sticky notes are straddling a line.
+Make a choice.
+Quadrants with sticky notes properly positioned

 Balance the Quadrants

+Take a step back and look at the big picture.
+Are all of the sticky notes in the “important” half of the 2x2?
 As I’ve stated, the axes should be relative, not absolute.
 This property naturally transfers to the quadrants themselves.
 If the axes are relative, then in order for something to be more important, something must be less important.
+Prioritization means putting one thing ahead of another.
+Repress your entrepreneurial instinct to treat everything as critical.
+The quadrants in balance

 Deprioritize

+Teams can get stuck trying to prioritize 10 sticky notes.
+Sometimes it’s easier to fight a war of attrition.
+By flipping the question, looking for the least important things rather than the most important, it’s easier to narrow down your choices so your full focus is on the options that matter.
 No one wants to get into a 20 minute discussion about the least important thing, so get it off your list quickly.
 Now you have 9; deprioritize another!
 Now 8, 7, 6, 5, 4, 3…ok now you can debate.
+Deprioritize the goals

 Focus on One Quadrant

+Don’t debate the wrong quadrant!
 The whole point of the exercise is to determine what you should be spending your time on.
 Don’t waste your time sorting out the 10 sticky notes in the bottom left quadrant, Less Important and Harder.
 That’s why that quadrant is marked “Delay.”
+The obvious quadrant to prioritize is the upper right, More Important and Easier.
+If you’re wrong about that one, then the other stuff won’t matter.
+Focus on one quadrant

 Practice

+Don’t wait until your business depends on it to practice risk prioritization.
+You can create a 2x2 for pretty much any decision-making adventure.
 If you’ve got a prioritization matrix (or any kind of decision-making matrix) you’d like some feedback on, we’d be happy to give it a look.
 Download our matrix, plot something, and tell us what’s most challenging about the process for you.
+A 2x2 matrix with axes

-Download 2×2 Risk Mapping Template
+Download 2x2 Risk Mapping Template

 Lessons Learned